Werner Purgathofer, Eduard Groeller, Martin Feda

 This holds also for a conference called

-and was never informed about any program committee meetings nor of any reviewing results.
+papers to review, and was never informed about any program committee meetings nor of any reviewing

-The program for the conference was finished apparently without involvement
+results.
+The program for the conference was finished apparently without involvement of the scientific

-Meaningless to say that the visit to this conference was very disappointing
+grades, or whatsoever.
+Meaningless to say that the visit to this conference was very disappointing both in

 When two of the authors were asked to become members of the program committee for VIDEA'95 (to take place in La Coruna, Spain), we planned to test if any reviews take place at all.
 We would send them four abstracts that are obviously plain nonsense, that no excuse for accepting them could be taken seriously.
 This paper reports about this activity.